JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

 sudo systemctl restart nginx
 ```

+Only relevant if you already installed it previously:
-If the `sudo nginx -t` test fails at this stage, it's because the Nginx configuration includes lines related to Certbot's SSL setup which hasn't run yet.
-You need to temporarily comment out these lines as shown below, run the test again, restart Nginx, and then proceed with Certbot.
+((If the `sudo nginx -t` test fails at this stage, it's because the Nginx configuration includes lines related to Certbot's SSL setup which hasn't run yet.
+You need to temporarily comment out these lines as shown below, run the test again, restart Nginx, and then proceed with Certbot.))

 ```nginx
 server {